IcyAlmondE/Blackjack-Simulation/README.md

 So the objective of this project is to find the best strategy to play blackjack to minimize your loss by using Monte-Carlo method to determine the number of points which you should stop calling for more cards.

-This project explores 2 ways of playing blackjack against the dealer: playing with 1 deck and 4 decks.
+This project explores 2 ways of playing blackjack against the dealer: playing with 1 deck (usually playing just for fun) and 4 decks (usually for gambling in the casino).
 A deck of card contains 52 unique cards.
 Numbered cards have the score of those numbers.
 J, Q, K cards have the score of 10.
 A cards have the score of 10 but if the overall score exceeds 21, the score decreases to 1.

 ## Methodology
 Here is the overview of the method of the project.